Last Updated on

 “Small emotions are the great captains of our lives and we obey them without realizing it”, said Van Gogh.
-On many occasions, emotions take over and guide our behavior, assume control and lead us to make hasty decisions that we later regret or join us in a state of frustration and hopelessness that prevents us from thinking clearly.
+On many occasions, feelings and emotions take over and guide our behavior, assume control and lead us to make hasty decisions that we later regret or join us in a state of frustration and hopelessness that prevents us from thinking clearly.

 In those cases, emotions become our enemies because they take away our inner peace.
 The more we strive to control them, the more they control us, falling into a vicious circle.
 The solution, to recover the emotional balance and shield it against adversity, consists in changing perspective.

 The Acceptance and Commitment Therapy, which is based on the idea that thoughts have a great power over what we feel and we do not need to strive to change them but only accept them to limit the suffering they cause, proposes to reflect on the wave’s metaphor.

 The wave’s metaphor

 Imagine a white sand beach washed by waves.
 There will be small waves that encourage bath and with their constant pounding generate a pleasant sensation of peace and tranquility, but sometime will also arrive big waves with a threatening look.